ptikare/sre-log-analyzer/README.md

 A Python-based log analyzer designed to simulate how Site Reliability Engineers (SREs) identify errors and debug issues during production incidents.

-## 🎯 Why This Project
-In real-world systems, logs grow rapidly and manually scanning them during incidents is inefficient.
-This project demonstrates how automated log analysis can help in faster debugging and better observability.

-## 📌 Use Case
-This tool can be used by developers and SREs to quickly analyze logs during debugging, reducing manual effort and improving incident response time.

 ## 🚀 Features
 - Parses log files efficiently
 - Counts ERROR, WARNING, and INFO logs
 - Identifies most frequent error messages
 - Easy to extend for real-world use cases
+- Option to save analysis output to a file

+## 🎯 Why This Project
+In real-world systems, logs grow rapidly and manually scanning them during incidents is inefficient.
+This project demonstrates how automated log analysis can help in faster debugging and better observability.

 ## 🛠️ Tech Stack
 - Python
 - File Handling
 - Basic Data Structures (Dictionary, Counter)

-## 📁 Project Structure

-sre-log-analyzer/
-│── src/                  # Source code
-│   └── log_analyzer.py
-│── logs/                 # Input log files
-│   └── sample.log
-│── output/               # Generated results
-│   └── output.txt
-│── README.md             # Documentation

 ## 📂 Sample Log Input